eshusingh/Swiggy-Case-Study-/README.md

 # Case Study Questions
 1. Find customers who have never ordered.
 2. What is the average price per dish?
-3. Find top restaurant in terms of number of orders in a given month.
+3. Find top restaurant in terms of number of orders in June.
 4.
 # HINTS
 1. Find those users whose user id is in users table but not in orders table.
 2. Join menu and food tables and then group them by food id; using average as aggregate function.
-3.
+3. Extract the month from the given date; then use COUNT(*) to check which orders belong to the particular month. after than join orders table with restaurants.

 # Results
 ## Query 1